sdesabbata/r-for-geographic-data-science/docs/220-reproducibility.md

 ## Markdown

-A essential tool used in creating these materials is [RMarkdown](https://rmarkdown.rstudio.com/) That is an R library that allows you to create scripts that mix the Markdown mark-up language and R, to create dynamic documents.
+A essential tool used in creating this book is [RMarkdown](https://rmarkdown.rstudio.com/) That is an R library that allows you to create scripts that mix the Markdown mark-up language and R, to create dynamic documents.
 RMarkdown script can be compiled, at which point, the Markdown notation is interpreted to create the output files, while the R code is executed and the output incorporated in the document.

 For instance the following markdown code